mxro/maxrohde-web/content/posts/2018/2018-08-14-six-virtues-according-to-positive-psychology/index.md

 ---
-title: 'Six Virtues according to Positive Psychology'
-date: '2018-08-14'
+blog: maxrohde.com
 categories:
-  - 'psychology'
+- psychology
+coverImage: 1280px-anton_francesco_dello_scheggia_-_the_seven_virtues_-_google_art_project.jpg
+date: "2018-08-14"
 tags:
-  - 'happiness'
+- happiness
-  - 'meaning'
+- meaning
-  - 'positive-psychology'
+- positive-psychology
-  - 'virtues'
+- virtues
-coverImage: '1280px-anton_francesco_dello_scheggia_-_the_seven_virtues_-_google_art_project.jpg'
+title: Six Virtues according to Positive Psychology
 ---

 I have long been an avid follower of the [positive psychology](https://mappalicious.com/2016/02/14/10-more-blogs-on-positive-psychology-and-adjacent-you-need-to-know/) movement.
 Be it justified or not, I am a bit skeptical about psychology as a discipline in general since I got the impression that a lot of established facts and practices in psychology are [based on poorly executed studies](https://www.smithsonianmag.com/science-nature/scientists-replicated-100-psychology-studies-and-fewer-half-got-same-results-180956426/).